 COMPANY HIGHLIGHTS

-Mutual of Omaha is one of the most recognized names in the life insurance industry.
-It earns fifth place for customer satisfaction with 795 out of 1,000 points in the J.D.
+Mutual of Omaha is among the most recognized names in the life insurance industry.
+It earns sixth place for customer satisfaction with 659 out of 1,000 points in the J.D.
 Power Life Insurance Study and has an A+ rating with AM Best.
-With affordable rates, flexible plans and excellent customer service and financial strength scores, Mutual of Omaha earns a 90.8 MoneyGeek score.
+With affordable rates, flexible plans and excellent customer service and financial strength scores, Mutual of Omaha earns a MoneyGeek score of 91.

 Mutual of Omaha provides term, universal and guaranteed acceptance whole life insurance for seniors.
-It gives individual consideration for those applying post-cancer with up to five years in remission.
-Remission greater than five years may qualify for preferred ratings, depending on other pre-existing health conditions.
+The company provides individual consideration for those applying after cancer treatment, particularly for applicants with up to five years in remission.
+Those in remission for more than five years may qualify for preferred ratings, depending on other pre-existing health conditions.

 Applicants ages 45 to 85 can apply for up to $25,000 in guaranteed acceptance whole life insurance.
-There is no medical exam or health questions.
+No medical exams or health questions are required.
 The same age group can get a lower rate by answering a few health questions on the simplified issue whole life application.

 Term life starts at $100,000 for ages 18 to 80, with level coverage for up to 30 years.
-There are several universal life products to choose from, which start at age 18 and at $25,000 in coverage.
+There are several universal life products to choose from, starting at age 18 with $25,000 in coverage.
 Children up to age 17 can get up to $50,000 in simplified issue whole life insurance.

-You can get quotes for both term and whole life insurance online, but not universal life insurance.
-Mutual of Omaha has guides and other literature online so you can learn more about their products.
+You can get term and whole life insurance quotes online, but not universal life insurance.
+Mutual of Omaha has guides and other literature online to help you learn more about its products.
 The carrier has flexible underwriting guidelines, especially if you are a few years past cancer treatment and are otherwise healthy.

 - Term